bitwiseworks/python-os2/Doc/library/logging.rst

    if no handlers are defined for the root logger.

-   This function does nothing if the root logger already has handlers configured for it.
+   This function does nothing if the root logger already has handlers configured, unless the keyword argument *force* is set to ``True``.

-   .. versionchanged:: 2.4
-      Formerly, :func:`basicConfig` did not take any keyword arguments.

-   .. note:: This function should be called from the main thread before other
+   .. note:: This function should be called from the main thread
-      threads are started.
+      before other threads are started.
 In versions of Python prior to 2.7.1 and 3.2, if this function is called from multiple threads, it is possible (in rare circumstances) that a handler will be added to the root logger more than once, leading to unexpected results such as messages being duplicated in the log.

    The following keyword arguments are supported.